Predicting Hate Intensity of Twitter Conversation Threads: Experiments

 \subsection{Experimental Setup}

 The hyperparameters used for all the experiments are as follows: $\delta$ = 10, $w = 0.6$, $t_h = 25$, $t_f = 275$, $n = 300$, $j = 15$, $N_{X_h} = 32$, $N_{X_f} = 128$.
 In the auto-encoder step, \model\ is implemented with the Inception-Time module \citep{ismail2020inceptiontime} for transformation with variable kernel sizes -- 5,7, and 9.
 Sentiment characteristics, history encodings from the auto-encoder, and graph structure information are fed into fully-connected layers in the prior model.
-A Gaussian mixture model with full covariance is utilised for fuzzy clustering.
+A Gaussian mixture model with full covariance is utilized for fuzzy clustering.
 Davidson model \citep{davidson_automated_2017} is the default hate-speech classifier.
-We utilise the \emph{Adam} optimizer with an \emph{lr} = $0.001$ for faster convergence, and the training and test split is set at $80-20$.
+We utilize the \emph{Adam} optimizer with an \emph{lr} = $0.001$ for faster convergence, and the training and test split is set at $80:20$.
+The train-test split is based on the number of conversation threads since we would like to train and test on complete tweet propagation.